Drag Race season 16 star declared 'trade' as fans thirst over uncovered video

-Drag Race’s Amanda Tori Meeting declared ‘trade’ as fans thirst over uncovered video
+Drag Race’s Amanda Tori Meating declared ‘trade’ as fans thirst over uncovered video

 In episode one, she performed a slightly bizarre original song entitled “My Kitty”, which swiftly became a meme, as did her runway presentation – which included her entire face being painted purple.